ovationgreen/wsl-readme/performance/README.md

 2. Cassandra on Windows Subsystem for Linux (WSL) exhibits improved performance when configured to utilize a Windows drive.

-3. Running Cassandra inside a Docker container can limit performance by a factor of 4.
+3. Running Cassandra inside a Docker container can limit performance by a factor that varies between 3 to 4.